-So in the past decade, I have been digging deep into forming a complete framework to analyze and build strategies around the various systems that make a game fun.
+So in the past decade, I have been digging deep into forming a complete Gamification framework to analyze and build strategies around the various systems that make a game fun.

 I saw that almost every game is fun because it appeals to certain Core Drives within us that motivate us towards certain activities.
 I also noticed that different types of game techniques push us forward differently: some in an inspiring and empowering way, while some in a manipulative and obsessive manner.
-I drilled down to find what differentiates one type of motivation to another.
+I drilled down to find what differentiates one type of motivation from another.

 The 8 Core Drives of Gamification